 Adams remained employed in the Ammunition Section and was primarily the 2IC of the Section during the busy years of the early 1920s, his duties included making up ammunition, and he was responsible for the care of the magazines and surrounding areas.
 In a 1921 review of the Ammunition Section, Adams was deemed necessary for the operation.

 Few if any photographs exist of the work carried out by Adams and the Ammunition Section at Mahanga Bay, but these examples from the Australian War Museum provide some perspective.

 Removing primer from a round of fixed QF ammunition.
 Australian War Memorial

-Reaching the retiring age of 55 Adams retired on 21 Feb 1929 after 31 years and 343 Days service.
+Reaching the retirement age of 55, Adams retired on 21 Feb 1929 after 31 years and 343 Days of service.

 Permanent Forces of the Empire Beyond the Seas Medal, and the